South Africa, Brazil Developing A-Darter SRAAM

 This industrial strategy seeks to boost the indigenous aerospace industries in both Brazil and South Africa, and fits into the IBSA cooperation framework.
 It may also be a lead-in to the missile’s market positioning in many 3rd world countries, as a weapon without political strings attached, due to its so-called non-aligned political positioning.

 Whether this marketing approach will be successful remains to be seen.
 First, the missile’s development must itself succeed.
-The best ad for a new weapon is the effectiveness of the platforms that carry it.
+After that, a new weapon’s market reach depends on the breadth of platforms that carry it.

 Contracts and Key Events